ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": "remote",
 }
 ```
-If local cache is empty, AMP will wait for `checkConsentHref` response to decide whether a consent is required from the user.
+If client cache is empty, AMP will wait for `checkConsentHref` response to decide whether a consent is required from the user.
 If the response contains `consentRequired: true` and `consentStateValue: unknown`, then AMP will collect consent via the specified prompt UI.
 If `consentStateValue` is 'accepted' or 'rejected', then it will use this value and also sync to cache.

 For users in `geoGroupUnknown`, the merged config is